 |thalidomide (Thalomid) with dexamethasone|

-Refractory myeloma is multiple myeloma that stops responding to treatment.
+Refractory myeloma occurs when the cancer stops responding to treatment.
 The disease may not respond to initial therapy or may stop responding after treatment has been underway for a length of time.
 If this happens, your doctor may request additional tests that could be used to restage your multiple myeloma.
 If a new stage is assigned, it will likely change your treatment options.
-This is also a good time to consider getting a second opinion.

 Treatments are often referred to in the order they are typically given.
 First-line therapy is the first therapy given.
 It is often the standard of care for the diagnosis, which is the treatment most commonly used.
 Second-line therapy is given when the first-line therapy doesn’t work or stops being effective.
 It is common for multiple myeloma patients to have third- and fourth-line therapies when the disease comes back or a treatment stops working.